Smiling volunteers show new face of Russia

 "St Petersburg is such an overcast city and I go around all serious; here I want to smile all the time, be happy, dance, have fun and fool around, even though I'm nearly 30," said the marketing specialist, who took four weeks' leave from her job to join the 18,500 Olympic volunteers at the Sochi Games.

-In their crazy-quilt technicolour jackets, with kaleidoscopic patterns in blue, pink, orange and a few more colours besides, the volunteers present a vivid spectacle - "like jolly little parrots", as Kostareva puts it.
+In their crazy-quilt technicolor jackets, with kaleidoscopic patterns in blue, pink, orange and a few more colors besides, the volunteers present a vivid spectacle - "like jolly little parrots", as Kostareva puts it.

 Some 200,000 people applied for the role of 'volontyor' - a recent coinage in Russia, as the older word for volunteer, 'dobrovolets', has more Communist and military connotations.